 A Kryptonite Ring

-After discovering that the villain Metallo was powered by a heart made of Kryptonite, Lex Luthor used a sample to fashion a Kryptonite ring for himself.
-He wore the ring at all times in an effort to keep Superman away from him.
-The ring eventually came into the possession of the Batman.
-Although Batman is Superman’s closest ally, he keeps the ring secured in the Batcave in case Superman ever loses control of his powers or if he falls under the control of an evil influence (such as Eclipso).
-On several occasions, Batman has been required to use the ring to keep Superman at bay.
-(Action Comics #654)
+When Lex Luthor discovered that Metallo was powered by a heart made of Kryptonite, he used a piece of it to create a Kryptonite ring.
+In an effort to keep Superman away from him, he wore the ring at all times.
+Eventually, Batman acquired the ring.
+While the Caped Crusader might be one of Superman’s closest allies, he keeps the ring secured in the Batcave just in case Superman ever loses control of his powers.
+On a few occasions, Batman has used the ring to keep Superman under control.

 Batman has fought Deathstroke on a number of occasions and has since acquired his sword which now rests in the Batcave.